-- DO treat the event like a celebration, not a rehearsal.
-Traditionally, the get-together was planned immediately following the run-through of the ceremony processional – typically the night before the wedding – as a “last supper” before marriage.
-If your focus of the evening revolves around explaining the next day’s schedule in detail with your bridal party and family, you’re essentially having a “working dinner.”
+Traditionally, the rehearsal dinner was planned immediately following the run-through of the ceremony processional – typically the night before the wedding – as a “last supper” before marriage.
+While you should certainly have a ceremony rehearsal before the wedding day, if your focus for the evening revolves around explaining the next day’s schedule in detail with your bridal party and family, you’re essentially having a “working dinner.”